taroz/MatRTKLIB/README.md

 The compilation procedure is as follows.
 1. In MATLAB, enter `mex -setup` to see if compiler is configured
 2. Run `compile.m`

+Note: If you are syncing directories via OneDrive or Dropbox, the compilation may fail.
+If this happens, please pause the synchronization.

 # Citation
 TBD